ros2-rust/ros2_rust/docs/writing_a_simple_publisher_and_subscriber.md

 cd ${MainFolderOfWorkspace}
 colcon build
 ```
 Please note that you'll need to run your nodes in separate terminals.
-In each terminal, you'll need to source your ros2 installation separately.
+In each terminal, you'll need to source your ROS2 installation separately.
 So for each of the two nodes you've built so far, open a terminal and type the following:
 ```
 cd ${MainFolderOfWorkspace}
 source install/setup.bash
-ros2 run your_project_name your_node_name
+ros2 run your_package_name your_node_name
 ```
 In my case, the nodes are called `simple_publisher` and `simple_subscriber`.
 You can name your nodes whatever you like.
 It is important that the publisher and subscriber use the same topic type and name.
 If you haven't had any errors so far and have successfully started the Publisher and Subscriber, you should see something similar in the Subscriber's Terminal window: